 Substance Use Disorder is when a person continues or increases their use of a substance even though they have bad consequences.
 Their relationships, health, job, finances, and legal issues often suffer due to their substance use.
 It is a disease that causes changes in a user's brain.
 They often need a long recovery process to heal.
-The National Center on Addiction and Substance Abuse has a good explanation of Addiction As A Disease.
+The Centers for Disease Control and Prevention has a good explanation of Addiction As A Disease.
 It talks about how a person's choices affect their disease.

 When a person grows up in a family that has substance use problems, their risk of getting a substance use disorder goes up.
 Both genes and environment play a role.
 However, any person can be at risk for a substance use disorder.
 Recognizing the signs of a problem are key in helping someone find treatment early.

 The idea that a substance user has to hit rock bottom before they can get better is a myth.
 Treatment for substance use problems can be more effective if found early.